yegor256/blog/_drafts/object.md

 {% endhighlight %}

 Why is this wrong?
-It is very wrong because we risk breaking the logic of the entire parent class by overriding one of its methods.
-Remember, once we override the method `read()` in the child class, all methods from the parent class start to use its new version.
+It is very wrong because we risk breaking the logic of the entire parent class by overriding one of his methods.
+Remember, once we override the method `read()` in the child class, all methods from the parent class start to use his new version.
 We're literally injecting a new "piece of implementation" right into the class.
 Philosophically speaking, this is an offense.

-On the other hand, to extend a final class, you have to treat it like a black box and decorate it with your own implementation (a.k.a.
+On the other hand, to extend a final class, you have to treat him like a black box and decorate him with your own implementation (a.k.a.
 [Decorator Pattern](https://en.wikipedia.org/wiki/Decorator_pattern)):

 {% highlight java %}